jmlivingston/cra2-storybook-svg-sass/README.md

 ## Summary

 I had some difficulty getting create-react-app 2.0 (beta) and storybook working properly with SASS and SVG.
-It turns out the new SASS compilation provided in create-react-app 2.0 doesn't automatically come over.
+It turns out the new SASS compilation provided in create-react-app 2.0 doesn't automatically work in storybook.
-In a nutshell, you need to extend storybook's webpack.config.js to include it.
-Also you can't use storybook 4.0 Alpha versions, at least at the time of this writing.
+In a nutshell, you need to extend storybook's webpack.config.js with some rules.

+> Note: At the time of this writing, this does not work with storybook 4.0 Alpha versions.

 ## Instructions